-We are pleased to announce our third annual Love Your Water tour for 2016 (check out results from 2014 here and 2015 here) with training workshops, educational presentations and tree planting activities in Auckland, Wellington, Tasman, Golden Bay, Christchurch, Dunedin, Raglan, Waikato and Whangarei this winter.
+We are pleased to announce our fourth annual Love Your Water tour for 2017 (check out results from 2014 here and 2015 here) with training workshops, educational presentations and tree planting activities in Auckland, Wellington, Tasman, Stewart Island, Christchurch, Wanaka, Raglan, Waikato and Whangarei being planned for this winter.

 We work hard to enable people to look after the coastlines and waterways they love, and this tour allows us to connect and work with waterway restoration projects around Aotearoa.
 We provide free training for anyone from businesses, community groups, councils and high schools to use the education and events techniques that we have found effective.
 The dates for our tree planting activities are:

-- Wellington: Wednesday 15 June — Owhiro Stream.
-Find out more and register here.
+- Wellington: Wednesday June 28th — Owhiro Stream Public Planting

-- Christchurch: Friday 29 July — Anzac Drive School’s Planting.
+- Christchurch: Friday 27 July — Waimakariri River School’s Planting.

-- Whangarei: Saturday 3 September — Waitaua Awa / Balmoral Reserve.
-Find out more and register here.
+- Whangarei: TBD — Waitaua Awa / Balmoral Reserve.

-- Waikato: Sunday 18 September — Puniu River.
-Find out more and register here.
+- Waikato: Sunday 17 September — Puniu River.

 If you, your organisation, or someone you know can provide support with funding, venues for workshops and planting, volunteers, suitable eco-sourced trees for riparian planting, ecological advice or in other areas, please email Oliver Vetter on [email protected] or call 021 0259 8301.

 Love Your Water activities